Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming: Problem Statement

 The NA dual is based on a reformulation of the {\MSMIP} problem where we create a copy of every decision variable for every realization and explicitly enforce nonanticipativity.
 We introduce the copy variables $ y(\xiT)=(y_1(\xiT),\dots,y_T(\xiT)) $ as perfect information variables, meaning that they depend on the entire sample path $\xiT= (\xiparrand_1,\dots,\xiparrand_T) $.
 For every sample path $\xiT \in \Xi$, we define the set

 Then, the {\MSMIP} problem \eqref{eqs:mssip} can be reformulated as \bsub

 \esub Constraints \eqref{eq:const-reform-nonanticipative} are \emph{nonanticipativity constraints} which make sure that for every partial realization of a sample path $\xisupt$ at stage $t$, the decisions made at stage $t$ are consistent (i.e., the decisions made in all sample paths $\xiT$ that share the history $\xisupt$ are the same).
-Associating the dual functions $ \gamma_t(\cdot) \in \Gamma_t, t\in \set{T} $, where $ \Gamma_t =\{\gamma_t : \R^{\ell^T} \rightarrow \R^{\nt}\ |\ \Exp[\gamma_{t}(\xiT)] < \infty \}$, the nonanticipativity constraints are relaxed to obtain the NA Lagrangian dual problem \bsub \esub The objective function in \eqref{eq:obj-lagrange-na-t} can be simplified using the following lemma whose proof can be found in Appendix \ref{sec:proof-lem-1}. \begin{lemma} Assume that the expected diameter of $ X(\xisupt) $ is finite.
-Then, the following equality holds:
+Associating the dual functions $ \gamma_t(\cdot) \in \Gamma_t, t\in \set{T} $, where $ \Gamma_t =\{\gamma_t : \R^{\ell^T} \rightarrow \R^{\nt}\ |\ \Exp[\gamma_{t}(\xiT)] < \infty \}$, the nonanticipativity constraints are relaxed to obtain the NA Lagrangian dual problem \bsub \esub The objective function in \eqref{eq:obj-lagrange-na-t} can be simplified using the following lemma whose proof can be found in the Appendix.
+This lemma allows us to swap the Lagrangian multipliers $\gamma_t(\xiT)$ and decision variables inside the expectation $y_t(\xiprimeT)$, which makes it possible to compute the coefficients ahead of the time. \begin{lemma} Assume that \revtwo{$\Exp[\dia{X_t(\xisupt)}]$} is finite.
+Then, the following equality holds

 \end{lemma}

 Using Lemma \ref{lem:na-reform}, the nonanticipative Lagrangian relaxation for fixed dual functions $ \gamma_t : \R^{\ell^T} \rightarrow \R^{\nt}, t\in\set{T} $ can be written as